Pavithra-ks-06/Hacktoberfest_2022/README.md

 # Contribution Rules📚:

-- You are allowed to make pull requests that break the rules.
-We just merge it ;)
+- You are not allowed to make pull requests that break the rules.
 - Do NOT add any build steps e.g npm install (we want to keep this a simple static site)
 - Do NOT remove other content.
 - Styling/code can be pretty, ugly or stupid, big or small as long as it works
 - Try to keep pull requests small to minimize merge conflicts

-## Getting Started 🤩🤗:
+## Getting Started 🤩:

 - Fork this repo (button on top)
 - Clone on your local machine